aryzing/hr-notes/tp.md

 Two new protocols ES6: **Iterable protocol** and **Iterator protocol**.

-These protocols allow you to make an object iterable and specify the iteration behavior.
+These protocols allow you to make an object an iterable and specify the iteration behavior.

 Protocols aka conventions.